 Even if you’ve made this crossing before, things change very quickly on the bottom of a river.
 Holes form, logs and debris gets washed down and the flow rate changes from day to day.
 Don’t just meander across in a straight line either; zigzag and carry a pole or stick so you can poke around, and if the water is clear make note of any boulders or logs you can see.
 Remember too that if it’s running too swift to walk it or up to your armpits; you shouldn’t be driving it.

 Crocodiles?
-These are a possibility, so obey any signage that indicates they are around and stay out of the water.
+These are a strong possibility in Cape York, so obey any signage that indicates they are around and stay out of the water.
 How do you get across?
 Wait for someone else to come along and cross, watching where they go and follow their track.

 Lower your tyre pressures, if you haven’t already.
-You need to make sure you are getting maximum grip on the bottom because if you start spinning, all you are going to do is create a hole … then get stuck in it.
+You need to make sure you are getting a maximum grip on the bottom.
+If you start spinning, all you are going to do is create a hole … then get stuck in it.

 If you don’t have a snorkel, before your trip is a good time to organise one.
 Spending a few hundred dollars on one is a heck of a lot better than spending thousands on a new engine because your old one sucked in a gutful of water and drowned.

-Grab some water repellant spray – Lanotech or WD40 are great – and give a quick spray to your exposed electrical wiring and terminals.
+Grab some water-repellant spray – Lanotech or WD40 are great – and give a quick spray to your exposed electrical wiring and terminals.
 This will help your engine to keep its spark.
-On that note, if the river is deeper than your running boards, have a think about that 10-stack CD player or amplifier sitting under your seat; will it survive if water gets in?
+The river crossings in Cape York are endless so it’s worth the hassle.
+On that note, if the river is deeper than your running boards, have a think about that laptop or iPad sitting under your seat; will it survive if water gets in?
 You may want to find an easier crossing if this is the case.

 Diff breathers are an extension hose you can fit onto the nub of the standard breather valves (only about an inch high when standard).
 These extend their breathing height as high as you please.
 Most people run them up high into the engine bay or even up into the quarter panels.
 They are an easy modification you can do yourself, as there are some great ready-to-fit kits on the market.

-Okay, so photos of massive splashes as you roar into the water may look cool, but all you are doing is risking water ingress and bouncing around on the bottom of the crossing.
+Okay, so photos of massive splashes as you roar into that Cape York water may look cool, but all you are doing is risking water ingress and bouncing around on the bottom of the crossing.
 If the entry is steep, it may simply be unavoidable though.
-Try to ease in to your front wheels then gently get up your momentum to a point that you can form a bow wave – don’t just put your foot down, you don’t know what’s on the bottom), but still maintain control.
-In the Patrols we tend to use low-range 1st gear (make sure you are in this mode before you enter), as this allows us to either crawl comfortably through the easy ones or get up a little more momentum if you need to on the deeper ones.
+Try to ease in to your front wheels.
+Then gently get up your momentum to a point that you can form a bow wave.
+Don’t just put your foot down, you don’t know what’s on the bottom.
+But still maintain control.
+In the Ranger’s we tend to use low-range 1st gear (make sure you are in this mode before you enter), as this allows us to either crawl comfortably through the easy ones or get up a little more momentum if you need to on the deeper ones.
 Your aim is to not stop and not change gears during your crossing.

 This is your goal.
 A good bow wave repels the water away from the front of your vehicle and literally creates a void in your engine bay, keeping water away from vital electrics.
 You need to get to just that middle-ground speed; too slow and water will just flow up from underneath and too fast, you end with half a river washing over your bonnet and up your windscreen, blinding you.
 The bonus is that it also pushes water out to the sides, helping prevent water from getting into your interior.